 Benefits of Creatine

 Creatine is one of the best-studied supplements, with substantial evidence to support its use when combined with resistance training.
-Since it works by increasing the amount of creatine phosphate in the muscles, which helps produce more adenosine triphosphate (ATP), the primary energy source for muscular contraction.
+It works by increasing the amount of creatine phosphate in the muscles, which helps produce more adenosine triphosphate (ATP).
+And if you remember from high school biology, ATP is is the primary energy source for muscular contraction!

 Drawbacks of Creatine